bwmx/account-watcher/README.md

 Start command: `npm run start`

 Docker/containerization could also be used easily to deploy, this project is standalone.
+A simple `Dockerfile` is provided, it will listen on port 3000 by default.

 ## Routes